 Career Cruising (Career Cruising.com)

 Career Cruising is offered free to all registered students during academic years of 2007-10, due to a generous grant from the college's foundation office.
-Contact the Career Center for more information.
-During the 2010-18, the Career Center has agreed to continue to offer these free assessments to support student success and retention.
+During the 2010-18, the Career Guidance Services has agreed to continue to offer these free assessments to support student success and retention.

 Other Assessments are offered by the Career Guidance Department is typically through a Saddleback College counselor referral only.
 These assessments are for Saddleback students working with the counselors and staff at our college or in the classroom.

 * MBTI, Myers-Briggs, and Myers-Briggs Type Indicator are trademarks or registered trademarks of the Myers-Briggs Type Indicator Trust in the United States and other Countries.
 Strong Interest Inventory is a registered trademark of CPP, Inc.